hjzhou988/CS32/README.md

 # CS32 projects

 ## Project1 "Zion"
-A game in which player fights against many robots in an restricted area.
+A game in which the player fights against many robots in an restricted area.
 Different objects are required to split into different header files and implementation files.

 ## Project2 "Anagram"
 A program that you look up all the possible permutations of a word in a dictionary using recursion algorithm instead of "for loop".